In the previous modules, you learned the foundational building blocks of modern AI applications:

 The various ways agents interact with external environments using tools and integration patterns

-The decision cycle as the core loop that enables agents to observe, plan, act, and learn—mirroring the way human knowledge workers handle tasks
+The decision loop that enables agents to observe, plan, act, and learn—mirroring the way human knowledge workers handle tasks

-The importance of separating the agent's orchestration logic from the LLM's language and reasoning capabilities, and how frameworks like LangChain, CrewAI, and others can help you build robust, production-ready agents
+The importance of separating the agent's decision loop logic from the LLM's language and reasoning capabilities, and how frameworks like LangChain, CrewAI, and others can help you build robust, production-ready agents

 By understanding these concepts, you're now equipped to design and build AI agents that can autonomously assist, augment, or automate knowledge work in digital applications.